danpub1/mkrpc/README.md

 [https://danpub1.github.io/mkrpc/mkrpc-lite.html](https://danpub1.github.io/mkrpc/mkrpc-lite.html)

 This represents a number of years of trying various other solutions, and accepting these as a reasonable compromise.
-Every couple of a months, a forced password change and a bit more thinking about what works for me.
+Every couple of a months, a forced password change and a bit more thinking about what works.
 Not saying these choices are for everybody.
 All of these solutions are for passcodes which need to be typed occasionally and into places which can't be reached with a password manager.